notinaboat/UnixIO.jl/packages/IOTraits/README.md

 The Julia IO interface is built around the abstract type `Base.IO`.
-The `IO` interface specifications refer to `IO` objects as "stream" in some places and "io" in others.[^IF3] The IOTraits interface defines `IOTraits.Stream` and uses the word "stream" to refer to instances of this type.
+The `IO` interface specifications refer to `IO` objects as "stream" in some places and "io" in others[^IF3].

+The IOTraits interface defines `IOTraits.Stream` and uses the word "stream" to refer to instances of this type.
 To avoid
 ambiguity: instances of `IO` are referred to as "a `Base.IO` object".
-Also, for clarity `IOTraits.Stream` is not a subtype of `Base.IO`.

 [^IF3]: Examples from function signatures:
 `close(stream)`, `bytesavailable(io)`, `readavailable(stream)`,
 `isreadable(io)`, `read(io::IO, String)`, `eof(stream)`. \
 Examples from function descriptions: "The IO stream", "the specified IO object" "the given I/O stream", "the stream `io`", "the stream or file". \
-Note: `Base.IOStream` is a concrete subtype of `IO` that implements local file system IO.
-References to "stream" and "IO stream" in existing `IO` interface specifications are not related to `Base.IOStream`.
+(Also note: `Base.IOStream` is a concrete subtype of `IO` that implements local file system IO.
+References to "stream" and "IO stream" in existing `IO` interface specifications are not related to `Base.IOStream`.)

+[^BaseIO]: Similarities and differences between the `Base.IO` model and the `IOTraits.Stream` model can be seen by reading the `IOTraits.BaseIO` implementations of the `Base.IO` functions below.